John-Lee-Cooper/brain-dump/graffiti.md

 If you took all the economists in the world and laid them end-to-end, it would be a pretty good idea.
 Anonymous If you try to please everybody, nobody will like it.
 Ignorance is when you don't know anything and somebody finds it out.
-I'll beat him within 25.4 mm of his life. (an inch) I'll have what the gentleman on the floor is having.
+I'll have what the gentleman on the floor is having.
 Shoe Illegal aliens have always been a problem in the United States.
 Ask any Indian.
 Illiterate?
 Write for help!